DrakoHyena/Minecraft-Function-Script/docs.md

 - %
 	- Sets the variable to the result of a modulus operation on the variable by the value
 - `round <up/down/auto>`
-	- Rounds the variable up or down
+	- Rounds the variable up, down, or what ever its closest to

 ##### & (Game variables)